Magnetar emergence in a peculiar gamma-ray burst from a compact star merger: Methods

 \textbf{Peak luminosity versus spectral lag}.
 An anti-correlation exists between the spectral lag and peak luminosity in the sample of type II GRB with a positive spectral lag\cite{Norris2000ApJ, Ukwatta2012MNRAS}.
 Such anti-correlation can serve as a physically ambiguous indicator, suggesting that GRBs with short spectral lags have higher peak luminosities.
 In general, type I GRBs deviate from the anti-correlation of type II GRBs, with type I GRBs tending to exhibit smaller spectral lags than type II GRBs at the same peak luminosity.
 The significant differences between the two in this regard make the peak luminosity versus spectral lag correlation a useful classification scheme.
-On the basis of the previous samples of type I and type II GRBs with known redshift\cite{Ukwatta2010ApJ, Ukwatta2012MNRAS, Xiao2022ApJ}, we replot the $L_{\rm\gamma,iso}-\tau_{\rm z}$ diagram, where $L_{\rm\gamma,iso}$ is isotropic peak luminosity and $\tau_{\rm z}=\tau/(1+z)$ is the rest-frame spectral lag (Fig. \ref{fig:classification}c).
+On the basis of the previous samples of type I and type II GRBs with known redshift\cite{Ukwatta2010ApJ, Ukwatta2012MNRAS, Xiao2022ApJ}, we replot the $L_{\rm\gamma,iso}-\tau_{\rm z}$ diagram, where $L_{\rm\gamma,iso}$ is isotropic peak luminosity and $\tau_{\rm z}=\tau/(1+z)$ is the rest-frame spectral lag (Extended Data Fig. \ref{fig:classification}c).
 The anti-correlation between $L_{\rm\gamma,iso}$ and $\tau_{\rm z}$ for type II GRBs can be fit with the linear model ${\rm log}L_{\rm\gamma,iso}=b + k{\rm log}\tau_{\rm z}$.
 The ODR method\cite{Lelli2019MNRAS} gives the best-fitting parameters with 1$\sigma$ uncertainties to be $k=-0.94_{-0.26}^{+0.07}$, $b=54.24_{-0.14}^{+0.49}$ and ${\rm log}\sigma_{\rm int}=-1.61_{-0.17}^{+0.29}$.
-To maintain consistency with the calculation method of the sample, we estimate the rest-frame lag of GRB 230307A between rest-frame energy bands 100--150 and 200--250 keV to be $1.6_{-1.2}^{+1.4}$ ms. Assuming the redshift to be 0.065, the isotropic peak luminosity of GRB 230307A can be calculated as $L_{\rm\gamma,iso}=4.89_{-0.13}^{+0.09} \times 10^{51}$ erg based on the spectral fits to GECAM S-II.
+The best-fit correlation and corresponding 3$\sigma$ intrinsic scattering region are presented in Extended Data Fig. \ref{fig:classification}c.
+To maintain consistency with the calculation method of the sample, we estimate the rest-frame lag of GRB 230307A between rest-frame energy bands 100--150 and 200--250 keV to be $1.6_{-1.2}^{+1.4}$ ms. Assuming the redshift to be 0.065, the isotropic peak luminosity of GRB 230307A can be calculated as $L_{\rm\gamma,iso}=4.64_{-0.08}^{+0.09} \times 10^{51}$ $\rm erg~s^{-1}$ based on the spectral fits to GECAM S-II.
 Then we place both GRB 230307A and GRB 211211A on the $L_{\rm\gamma,iso}-\tau_{\rm z}$ diagram.
-As can be seen from Fig. \ref{fig:classification}c, their locations are more consistent with that of type I GRBs despite being long-duration GRBs.
+As illustrated in the Extended Data Fig. \ref{fig:classification}c, GRB 230307A and GRB 211211A exhibit significant deviations from the anti-correlation of type II GRBs.
+Specifically, their perpendicular distances $\Delta$ from the anti-correlation are approximately $8.7\sigma_{\rm int}$ and $7.4\sigma_{\rm int}$, respectively.
+Notably, despite being long-duration GRBs, they are intermingled with other type I GRBs.
 We also note that, if the redshift is 3.87\cite{Levan2023GCN33747}, the extremely high peak luminosity of GRB 230307A would make it a significant outlier in the known sample of GRBs.